manoaeats/manoaeats.github.io/index.md

 [ManoaEats Feedback Form](https://forms.gle/DC9WzZZSHziFgbke9)

 ### Feedback 1
+#### Yannah Angeles - Graduate at UH Manoa -
 "It is easy to use and I like that there's a variety of options.
 The other feature that I would like to see on the website is to have clickable menu.
 Maybe a more appetizing background and font would help.
 Clickable menu that would show a quick glance of the overview of availble foods from that fast food/restaurant."

 ### Feedback 2
+#### Divina Galicha - Undergraduate at UH West Oahu -
 "The website is very easy to navigate.
 It was easy to access all the vendors.
 Other feature that I would like to see is probably comments/rates/reviews for each vendors from all those who have eaten from them.
 Share their experience.
 Also, maybe add some extra designs/lay outs on the side to attract more students/customers."

 ### Feedback 3
+#### Tiara Bautista - Undergraduate at UH Manoa -
+"The backgrounds are so aesthetic!
+But still a little confused on how to look for food items.
+Overall I would definitely use this type of website!"

 ### Feedback 4
+####

 ### Feedback 5